 The Schenberg Fellowship (Music) offers a prize for composition to a high achieving tertiary student or recent graduate from a recognized tertiary institution in Western Australia to provide the opportunity to undertake further musical studies in composition outside of Western Australia or overseas.
-The value of the prize in 2015 is $30,000.
+The value of the prize is $30,000.

 The prize is awarded and administered by the School of Music at UWA.
 The selection committee comprises the Head of the UWA School of Music (as Chair), and two academics from the School of Music with expertise in composition.

 - Promotion of the Prize - post award

 Individuals eligible to apply are either currently enrolled, or are recent graduates of no more than three years standing from a recognised tertiary institution in Western Australia (completion of studies no earlier than 2013).